ACMR-Tech-Research/23-summer-intern-codeing-test/README.md

 4. Recipe details: Users should be able to view the details of a specific recipe, and recipe's name, and recipe details.

-### Sicne our product is close to this UI.
-Make sure your work following the image below to finish the task
+### Sicne our end product is close to this UI.
+Make sure your work follows the image below to finish the task.

 \
 \
 ![UI Demo](ui.png "UI Demo")

-After you completed the task, please commit and push to your Github and send us the repository url within 1 week.
+After you have completed the task, please commit and push to your Github and send us the repository url within 1 week.